An easy and cheesy chicken and broccoli pasta bake with a crispy breadcrumb topping.

 Making the chicken and broccoli pasta bake is so easy!

-One: Melt the butter in a large pan and add the garlic, bacon and chicken.
+One: Melt the butter in a large pan and add the garlic, bacon, and chicken.
 Fry for a few minutes until the chicken changes colour.
-Add the flour then gradually stir in the milk (keep stirring to prevent lumps forming).
+Add the flour and stir for 2 minutes, then gradually stir in the milk (keep stirring to prevent lumps forming).
 Simmer until the sauce thickens.

 Three: Boil the pasta and add the broccoli florets 3 minutes before the end of cooking.
 Drain and add to the cheese sauce.
 Mix everything together.